Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 - **route** : edit the route table on a host or server (by default, all traffic goes to the default gateway)

-- **iptables** : firewall-like command on Linux, can show the number of received/sent packets or block access to a given IP

 - **netstat** : show open connections to and from a server (`-ano` to list open connections and identify backdoors)

 - **ss** : more recent, simpler and faster alternative to netstat